xiaozhouli/xiaozhouli.github.io/_pages/me.md

 ---

 {% include base_path %}
-I am a researcher in computational mathematics, currently focusing on high-accuracy numerical methods for solving partial differential equations.
-My recent interests include Discontinuous Galerkin (DG) methods, time-parallel solvers, and their applications in high-performance computing.

-I hold a B.Sc. in Mathematics and Applied Mathematics from Liaoning Normal University, and I am deeply involved in both research and teaching.
-Beyond mathematics, I enjoy long-term strength training, endurance development, and studying the science of health and performance.
+Xiaozhou Li (李小舟) was born in Chongqing, China in 1987.
+I received my B.Sc. in Mathematics and Applied Mathematics from the University of Science and Technology of China (USTC), where I also minored in Mathematical Economics, and later earned my Ph.D. in Applied Mathematics from Delft University of Technology in the Netherlands.

+My academic work centers on computational mathematics—especially high-order numerical methods and large-scale scientific computing—where abstract ideas take shape as algorithms, and logic becomes a quiet craft for understanding the intricate world around us.

+Beyond the university, I am drawn to the steady disciplines of strength training and the science of longevity.
+For years, I have practiced barbell-based training and more recently begun studying Mixed Martial Arts (MMA).
+These pursuits cultivate focus, clarity, and patience—virtues as essential in the gym as they are in mathematics.

+They mirror the core principles of mathematical work: discipline, incremental progress, and the quiet resolve to pursue distant goals over time.

+Just as strength training gradually shapes the body, I see mathematics as a long discipline of the mind—one that sharpens how we observe, reason, and build.
+It reminds me to stay rooted in the process rather than fixated on outcomes, and to trust in the slow, steady accumulation of insight.

+> Do not overestimate what can be done in a day, but never underestimate what can be built in a year.

-Feel free to [contact me via email](mailto:your_email@example.com) or connect through [Google Scholar](https://scholar.google.com/), [GitHub](https://github.com/yourusername), or other platforms linked below.
+Feel free to [contact me via email](mailto:xiaozhouli@uestc.edu.cn) or connect through [GitHub](https://github.com/yourusername), or other platforms linked below.

 ## Education:
 * 2011–2015, Ph.D., Applied Mathematics, Delft University of Technology, Netherlands.